Descent of the Ganges (Mahabalipuram): Subject

 Sun, on the left and Moon on the right side are also depicted on the top part of the panel.
-A kim-purusha, meaning dwarf with elongated ears and wearing a cap on his head and beating a drum is also seen in the panel.
+A kim-purusha, meaning a dwarf with elongated ears and wearing a cap on his head and beating a drum is also seen in the panel.

 In the upper part of the panel, Himalayas are shown which corroborates the theory of the panel representing the descent of the Ganges.
 Wild lions are also shown with large mane and also rams which are interpreted as representing the Himalayan habitat.
 On the left side of the upper panel, carvings of divinities and celestial couples moving towards the river are seen.
 A few animals, lions and monkeys are also carved in this part.
 Two pairs of Kinnaras and three pairs of celestial couples are shown flying in the air approaching the river (cleft).
 Hunters and hunting scenes are part of this part of the panel; a hunter with a bow, two hunters hiding under trees to hunt, a lion about to attack two hunters are some of the parts of forest scenes carved on the panel.
-Another scene below is of few monkeys, and carving of a lion in his den with few deer in front of it.
+Another scene below is of a few monkeys, and a carving of a lion in his den with a few deer in front of it.
 Carvings of hunters carrying a pitcher and another carrying the hunted animals are also seen.

 Another prominent scene is that of a temple to the right of the cleft at the lower end of the panel.
 This temple is simple and small and has Vishnu as the deity carved within it.
 The temple roof is patterned on the style of Draupadi Ratha with a square curvilinear dome type of tower.
 However, the top is flat and is fitted with a stupi, with a kudu in the centre.
 Corners are decorated with flower designs.
 The cornices are also seen with kudus carved with human faces inside.
 In the floor above the cornice, lion motifs are carved.
 A square supports the domed roof.
 A sage is seen sitting in front of the temple giving sermons to his students.
 In the seat below this scene, a lion in his den and below this a pair of deer are carved.
 A tortoise is shown next to the temple indicative of water in the near vicinity.